katsumiok/pyaskit/README.md

 Here, `f` is the generated function that operates similarly to `add_binary_numbers`.
 By comparing the output of the generated function with the expected output for each test example, *AskIt* ensures the generated function behaves as expected.
 If any discrepancy arises, *AskIt* re-attempts the translation.
 After multiple unsuccessful translation attempts, *AskIt* raises an exception.
 ## Specifying Types in *AskIt*

 *AskIt* offers APIs to designate the output types for Language Learning Models (LLMs).
 By supplying these types as the first argument to the `ask` and `define` APIs, you can manage the LLM's output format.
+You can also use type hints provided Python.

 The following table describes the various types supported by *AskIt*: